-Step 4: If the answer is no, you will need to decide whether you want to take your
+Step 4: If the answer is no, you will need to decide whether you want to take your appeal further by going on to Level 3

 - There are three additional levels in the appeals process after Level 2 (for a total of five levels of appeal).
 If the review organization turns down your Level 2 Appeal, you can choose whether to accept that decision or whether to go on to Level 3 and make another appeal.
 At Level 3, your appeal is reviewed by an Administrative Law Judge or attorney adjudicator. - Section 8 in this chapter tells more about Levels 3, 4, and 5 of the appeals process.